SolidRun/lx2160a_build/README.md

-# SolidRun's LX2160A COM express type 7 build scripts
+# SolidRun's LX2160A build scripts

-## Introduction
-Main intention of this repository is to provide build scripts that are easy to handle than NXP's flexbuild build environment.
+Main intention of this repository is to produce a reference system for LX2160A product evaluation.

-They are used in SolidRun to quickly build images for development where those images can be SD or SPI booted or network TFTP (kernel) or used for root NFS

-The sources are pulled from NXP's GitHub repository and patched after being clone using the patches in the patches/ directory

-The build script builds the u-boot, atf, rcw and linux components, integrate it with Ubuntu rootfs bootstrapped with multistrap.
-Buildroot is also built aside for future use.

-Automatic binary releases are available on [our website](https://images.solid-run.com/LX2k/lx2160a_build) for download (latest versions are in subfolders named by build date).
+Automatic binary releases are available on [our website](https://images.solid-run.com/LX2k/lx2160a_build) for download.

 ## Get Started